agent-r/grblHAL-Pendant/grblHAL Plugin/README.md

 ## Installation:

-1. copy pendant.h and pendant.c to a /pendant/ subfolder of your grblHAL folder.
+1. copy the /pendant/ folder to your grblHAL folder.
 2. Then add the following lines to grblHAL:
     - my_machine.h:
     ```